dmitrypol/dmitrypol.github.io/_posts/2016-11-29-rails-rspec-mock.md

 categories:
 ---

-In our applications we often have one class call another.
-While it's important to test the integration it is very useful to test our objects in isolation.
+In object oriented programming classes call methods on other classes.
+While it's important to test the integration between classes it is very useful to test them in isolation, simulating valid and invalid responses from the dependent objects.

 ### POROs